How to Become a Certified Health Education Specialist

 The CHES® exam includes 165 multiple-choice questions.
 Only 150 questions are scored, while the other 15 are used as pilot items.

 The focus of the exam is ensuring individuals are competent in core skills required of the profession.
 The exam questions cover the Areas of Responsibility of Health Education Specialists, but the percentage of questions covered from these areas differs.
-See the below table for the complete breakdown of CHES® exam questions by responsibility.
+See the table below for the complete breakdown of CHES® exam questions by responsibility.

 Area of Responsibility | CHES® Exam % of Questions |